BlockPoll/web/README.md

+### Code of this repository has been moved to [https://github.com/RijulGulati/blockpoll](https://github.com/RijulGulati/blockpoll)

 # BlockPoll Web Application

 BlockPoll is a blockchain-based polling application where users can create polls, cast votes on polls, view poll results and share polls.
 It is built on **Solana Blockchain**.